MoonlightCapital/MoonlightBot-docs/start-up/faqs.md

 Report it in the [support server](https://discord.gg/hNQWVVC).
 Make sure to include enough information for your bug to be reproducible.

 If your bug can be used to compromise the bot or end user's security, **message the bot owner privately about it**, and please do not disclose it anywhere.

+## How can MoonlightBot remain operative for free?

+We follow simple principles of fairness: **we don't sell your data, or use any sketchy means to stay afloat.**

+Simply put, we keep hosting costs low and covered by [subscribers on Patreon](../support/premium.md#subscribe-on-patreon), where the developer does NOT take any cut of the earnings, and all of our operations are performed by [volunteers](../support/volunteering.md) (yes, even the developer is a volunteer!).

+We count on doing a good job and entice a sufficiently sized group of server managers who find MoonlightBot helpful and either subscribe or volunteer with us, so if you would like to support our mission, for great benefit for yourself as well, you can become one of us!

+Additionally, we maintain and strictly enforce our [Acceptable Use Policy](../policies/acceptable-use-policy.md) to remove bad actors of various kinds, from threats of technical nature to disrespect of volunteers and sabotage.
+Users who violate this policy may find themselves unable to use MoonlightBot in their servers, thereby losing access to our volunteers' amazing work.